nateklaiber/geo_position/README.md

 I prefer smaller components that can be put together in different ways.

+Currently, if given arguments other than something numeric, then the argument will be coerced to a float.
+If it cannot be coerced to a float, it will raise an exception.

+For the conversions, there are some expectations:

+* For latitude, you must provide an argument within the boungs of `-90` and `90`.
+* For longitude, you must provide an argument within the boungs of `-180` and `180`.

+You can see more information in the objects and errors themselves.

 Usage is simple:

 ### Convert from Degrees, Minutes, Seconds, and Direction to a float